samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

+- ...

+# Recent Talks

+- 2/2020: *When does diversity beat ability in problem solving?* Theoretical Philosophy research seminar, University of Helsinki.

 - 1/2020: *Do Bayesian models help us to understand the human mind?* Mind and Matter workshop, University of Helsinki.
 - 1/2020: *Artificial intelligence in scientific research - a new style of reasoning?* <a href="https://www.filosofinenyhdistys.fi/fiphi-2020/" target="_blank">FiPhi 2020</a>.